 Programming Race to the Wall with Sensor

-Next, drag a <Wait Block> from the orange tab menu.
+Next, drag a <Wait> Block from the blue Sensor menu.

 Select the block with the Ultrasonic Sensor (note the icon).